julianapequeno/eye_data/README.md

 pip install psychopy
 ```

+### Outdoors - Psychopy
+I suggest you installing TobiiProManager, it is free and you can get it in Tobii's site.
+It is very easy to install and to use.
+The manager could be very helpful for quick calibrations and verifications.

+### Indoors - Psychopy

+In order to connect Tobii Pro Spark Eyetracker with Psychopy, I installed tobii plug-in.
+The newest release of psychopy changed it from being built-in to being a plug-in.
+Here is package github's repository: [psychopy-eyetracker-tobii](https://github.com/psychopy/psychopy-eyetracker-tobii).
+Or you can just download on the application itself, here's a discussion about this that can help: https://discourse.psychopy.org/t/connect-to-eye-tracking-device/36423.

 ### Learning - Psychopy

 For initial studies I've decided to learn more about Psychopy through this course: [Psychopy and Python](https://www.djmannion.net/psych_programming/vision/index.html)